kein-1/personal-site/content/sections/about/about.md

 #### 🆘 Future Plans

 🔲 Learn TypeScript, GraphQL, and Redis and build a project with them\
 🔲 Complete Full Stack Open.
 I paused it at week 7 to spend time building out my e-commerce personal project.
 When I resume, it will be with week 8: GraphQL.
 The course is terrific and there is a lot to learn here.
-Future topics I will cover will be GraphQL, TypeScript, CI/CD etc
+Future topics I will cover will be GraphQL, TypeScript, CI/CD etc\
+🔲 Begin contributing to Open Source